choinhet/flask-context-manager/README.md

 if __name__ == "__main__":
     ContextManager.start()
-    app.run(debug=True)
 ```

 ## Requirements

-This project requires Python 3.6+ and Flask.
+- Python 3.6+
+- Flask

-Please note that this project is for educational purposes and may not be suitable for production use.
-Always thoroughly test and review the code before using it in a production environment.
+> **Note**: This project is mainly for educational purposes.
+Ensure thorough testing and code review before deploying in a production setting.